Computational Linguist and Cognitive Scientist

 “Emergent Communication Fine-Tuning (EC-FT) for Pretrained

-Association for Computational Linguistics: EMNLP 2021 (presented at
+Findings of the Association for Computational Linguistics: EMNLP

-the EMNLP-Findings 2021, Punta Cana, Dominican Republic: Association for
+2021 (Punta Cana, Dominican Republic: Association for Computational

 Jakub Szymanik, Dieuwke Hupkes, and Shane Steinert-Threlkeld